crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue that could lead to a ``NoSuchElementException`` when using the JDBC client and mixing different DML statements using the ``addBatch`` functionality.

 - Fixed an issue that could lead to stuck queries.

 - Fixed ``EXPLAIN`` plan output for queries with a ``WHERE`` clause containing